lzap/lzap.github.com/content/posts/2019/testing-tls-ca-server-and-client-certs.md

 commands to generate certificates.
 I've been struggling a bit but with some help of Tomas Mraz of Red Hat I was finally able to find last missing bits (V3 extensions).
-So I present you a script which generates *testing* certificates for mutual TLS with password:
+So I present you a script which generates *testing* certificates for mutual TLS without key password:

 * A self-signed CA
 * A server TLS certificate